Special Educational Needs and Disability (SEND)

 Targetted support for EAL children

-This year we have also introduced a Lego club (KS1) and an ‘Angry Birds’ club (KS2) to support children’s social and communication skills.
+This year we have also continued an ‘Angry Birds’ club (KS2) to support children’s social and communication skills.
 To develop and support the children’s SEMH (Social, Emotional Mental Health) needs we are introducing a ‘HeartSmart’ approach in our PSHE lessons.

 Our school prides itself as being fully inclusive and caters for all medical needs, working closely with all agencies.
 We have disabled access and facilities, including a new medical room.
 This year we have developed this further by: